LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 If one thing `incorporates` another thing, it includes the other thing.
 v.
 If you `encounter` problems or difficults, you experience them. adj.
 Someone or something that is `productive` produces or does a lot for the amount of resources used.

+## 2022/10/14

+v.
+If you `hustle` someone, you try to make them go somewhere or do something quickly, for example bu pulling or pushing them along. n.[C] An `apartment` is a set of room for living in, usually on one floor of a large building. n.[C] A `metroppolis` is the largest, buigest, and most important city in a country or region. n.[C] If there is a `boom` in the economy, there is an increase in economic activity.
+v.
+If you `scatter` things over an area, you throw or drop them so that they spread all over the area. n.[U] `Efficiency` is the quality of being able to do a task successfully, without wasting time or energy. n.[U] `Litter` is rubbish that is left lying around outside.